rrramble/ielts/README.md

 For example, for the topic of Photography, truly 'less-common' words are: `focus`, `exposure`, `lighting`, or `scene`.
 You see, they are not 'high-level'.

-Often this criterion is misunderstood as 'use rare words, that are high-level' like '[mellifluous](https://en.wiktionary.org/wiki/mellifluous)' or '[cornucopia](https://en.wiktionary.org/wiki/cornucopia)', although these words are actually 'common words' in the sense that they can be used in all types of topics.
+Often this criterion is misunderstood as 'use rare words, that are high-level' like '[mellifluous](https://en.wiktionary.org/wiki/mellifluous)', '[cornucopia](https://en.wiktionary.org/wiki/cornucopia)', or '[plethora](https://www.oxfordlearnersdictionaries.com/definition/english/plethora?q=plethora)'.
+In reality, these words are actually 'common words' in the sense that they can be used in every topic.